 How To Introduce Your French Bulldog To Zucchini

 You can give them a bit more if they’re okay after 24 hours.
-If they haven’t developed any negative symptoms (such as diarrhoea, vomiting, or itching) after 24 hours, they’re okay to consume zucchini.
+If they haven’t developed any negative symptoms (such as diarrhea, vomiting, or itching) after 24 hours, they’re okay to consume Zucchini.

 - Remove the vegetable’s stalk.